 Transfer to the region - full regional ownership (2006 to date) - In 2005, the DPPI Secretariat, which, over the time, was reinforced from initially one professional to three, moved to the region, hosted by the Government of Bosnia and Herzegovina in Sarajevo.
 The donors and partners agreed that a firmer commitment from the founders was needed for further co-operation, in particular that the non-binding Declaration on Co-operation in Disaster Preparedness and Prevention in SEE, signed in 2001, should be re-confirmed by partners and that provisions for creating a legal entity should be established.
 After a lengthy and exhaustive consultation process the agreement to sign a Memorandum of Understanding on the Institutional Framework for the Disaster Preparedness and Prevention Initiative for SEE was reached.

 At the regional meeting in Bucharest, 16-17 April 2007, SEE partner countries, being aware of the importance and benefits of regional co-operation in this field, agreed to fully take over the management of the initiative and to provide human and material resources for the functioning of its Secretariat.
 With full support of all SEE partner countries Slovenia took over the first chairmanship of the DPPI SEE and put all the efforts to ensure transition of the Initiative from the Stability Pact to fully regionally-owned initiative.
 After intensive consultation process led by Slovenia, the consensus on the Memorandum of Understanding on the Institutional Framework for the Disaster Preparedness and Prevention Initiative for SEE (DPPI SEE MoU) was reached.
 The MoU laid down the governing and coordinative structure of the DPPI SEE as well as the budget and financing of the Initiative.
-In September 2007 the MoU was signed by Albania, Bulgaria, Croatia, Macedonia, Montenegro, Romania and Slovenia, by May 2008, it was signed also by Bosnia and Herzegovina, and Turkey, and in 2009 by Serbia.
+In September 2007 the MoU was signed by Albania, Bulgaria, Croatia, the former Yugoslav Republic of Macedonia, Montenegro, Romania and Slovenia, by May 2008, it was signed also by Bosnia and Herzegovina, and Turkey, and in 2009 by Serbia.
 Thus, DPPI SEE became and has ever since been fully regionally owned and coordinated mechanism functioning under the political umbrella of the Regional Cooperation Council of the South-East European Cooperation Process (SEECP).

 During Slovenian chairmanship to DPPI SEE in 2007 and the Slovenian Presidency to the Council of the EU in first half of 2008 a lot off efforts were put in networking with international partners and donors with the aim to raise the visibility of the Initiative and its further activities.
 Among others the European Commission became fully engaged as a member of the Advisory Board of the Initiative.